Articles Posted in Driving Under the Influence

 7. Take public transportation from time-to-time.

 Get creative to shortcut your route.
 Meanwhile, while you’re working on that, you obviously need to work on your Burbank DUI defense.
-The team here at the Kraut Criminal & DUI Lawyers is extremely experienced, compassionate, and well connected.
+The team here at the Kraut Law Group Criminal & DUI Lawyers, Inc. is extremely experienced, compassionate, and well connected.
 Attorney Kraut is a Harvard Law School educated ex prosecutor.
 He really cares about educating defendants–not only about their rights but also about their resources.
 You want to get out of trouble and stay out of trouble for good.
 Find out more about attorney Kraut and his team here on this website, or connect with them today for a free consultation.

 Continue reading